Billingham Hadley Small Pro Camera Bag Review:

 ↑ The Billingham Hadley Small Pro in black canvas with tan leather.

 You can even choose between two main materials: the traditional canvas or Billingham’s synthetic FibreNyte.
 The traditional canvas may be slightly softer.
 However, when given a choice, I always go for the FiberNyte because not only does it feel very similar to traditional canvas, it is also more durable, lighter, and resists fading better.
 In addition to being able to pick the main material for your bag, there are several color combinations to choose from.
-If you purchase a canvas version, the colors that you can choose from are khaki canvas with tan leather, and the one you see here, black canvas with tan leather.
+If you purchase a canvas version, the colors that you can choose from are khaki canvas with tan leather, burgundy with chocolate leather, and the one you see here, black canvas with tan leather.
 If you go for a FibreNyte version, you can choose from sage FibreNyte with chocolate leather, black FibreNyte with black leather, and khaki FibreNyte with chocolate leather.

 ↑ Here’s a side view of the bag.